Narappa: Plot

-Twenty years earlier, he is a village-famous moonshine brewer and trusted servant to Shankaraiah, a landlord.
-One day, he convinces his employer to employ Seenu, Shankaraiah's distant relative, as a clerk.
-Narappa's brother Munnappa and Varadarajulu, a lawyer, are attempting to regain their poor farming community's land from landlords who had seized it illegally.
+Twenty years earlier, Narappa is the native of a different village and he is a village-famous moonshine brewer and trusted servant to Shankaraiah, a privileged caste landlord.
+One day, Narappa convinces Sankaraiah to employ Seenu, an unemployed youth belonging to Shankaraiah's caste, as a clerk.
+Narappa's brother Munnappa and Varadarajulu, a lawyer, are attempting to regain their poor farming community's land from privileged caste landlords who had seized it illegally.
 Narappa's family repeatedly fails to find a bride for him as he is a brewer.
 Frustrated Narappa's elder sister's daughter Kannamma, proposes to her uncle which he and the family accepts.
 Seenu slowly gains Shankaraiah's trust and becomes his mill accountant.
-Once Narappa beats Seenu inside the mill, for refusing to loan Rs.
-1 to him and he plans revenge.
-Meanwhile, Narappa gifts sandals to Kannamma.
+Seenu's attitude towards Narappa changes as his caste pride kicks in.
+Once Seenu insults Narappa when he asks him to give Rs.
+1 as loan under his account, from Sankaraiah's money, which was a usual practice.
+Narappa beats Seenu inside the mill, Sankaraiah intervenes and pacifies Narappa, and Seenu plans revenge.
+Meanwhile, Narappa gifts a pair of sandals to Kannamma.
+In tha area and time, sandals were considered as a luxury which only privileged caste people could use.
+The oppressed caste people used to walk barefoot.
 Noticing Kannamma wearing sandals, Seenu hits her and forces her to walk through the village with the sandals on her head.
-Narappa retaliates by hitting him with sandals in the middle of the village and ties him up but is reprimanded by Shankaraiah.
-Humiliated Narapppa quits brewing and joins his brother.
-One night, before a meeting is conducted by Munnappa and Narappa, the news arrives that Varadarajulu is arrested, and Narappa is sent to get the documents authorizing the meeting.
-When he returns, Munappa has been killed by Seenu and Narappa's entire family is burned alive in their huts along with Kannamma.
+Narappa retaliates by hitting him with sandals in the middle of the village and ties him up but is reprimanded by Shankaraiah, whose real colours are revealed when he specifically states Seenu getting beaten up by Narappa is not the same as Narappa's caste girl being beaten up by Seenu.
+Humiliated and enraged Narapppa quits brewing and joins his brother in his movement.
+One night, before a meeting is conducted by Munnappa and Narappa, the news arrives that Adv.
+Varadarajulu is arrested, and Narappa is sent to get the documents authorizing the meeting.
+When he returns, Munappa has been killed by Seenu and Narappa's entire family, including Kannamma, and most of their caste village, has been burned alive in their huts along with Kannamma.
 Enraged, Narappa brutally kills Shankaraiah, Seenu, and their men.

 After that, Narappa leaves the village and months later is found by Basavaiah, who taught him farming.
 He's also introduced to Sundaramma, who is not getting marriage proposals.
-Then, he narrates his story, and Sundaramma admires what he did for his family.
-He surrenders to the court and is given a short-term penalty.
-After serving his sentence he marries Sundaramma.
+Then, he narrates his story, and Sundaramma admires what he did for his family and expresses her willingness to marry Narappa.
+Narappa surrenders to the court with the help of Adv.
+Varadarajulu and is given a short-term penalty considering his crime was not premeditated and happened in the midst of a communal clash with mutual casualties.
+After serving his sentence, he marries Sundaramma.
 Seenappa is amazed at his father's past and starts to admire him.
-Narappa reconciles with his wife and reaches Varadarajulu for help who advises them to turn up to court the next day.
+Narappa meets with his wife and daughter and reaches Varadarajulu for help who advises them to turn up to court the next day.